1 Associations Overview

 @author.destroy

-With Active Record associations, we can streamline these - and other - operations by declaratively telling Rails that there is a connection between the two models.
-Here's the revised code for setting up authors and books:
+However, with associations, we can streamline these operations, as well as others, by explicitly informing Rails about the relationship between the two models.
+Here's the revised code for setting up authors and books using associations:

 class Author < ApplicationRecord